 1. Fun and Games

 Fun, plain and simple, is a key factor in getting people engaged in reading.
 Teachers, teen and children’s librarians, and others in the education profession are absolutely the best at creating games that keep people coming back to the library.
 We’ve found that gamification and contests frequently motivate readers and other library customers to remain engaged.
 They also lay the foundation for reading more regularly.
 Here are a few other examples.

-- Scavenger hunts: Are you interested in helping students learn their way around the library at the beginning of the school year?
+- Scavenger hunts: Interested in helping students learn their way around the library at the beginning of the school year?
 A scavenger hunt can get public library patrons familiar with all the helpful resources, exciting journeys, and inspiring stories in the library world.
 You can also prod your community to explore the public library during winter break.

-- Puzzles and games: Many people love to sit down with board games, jigsaw puzzles, and playing cards.
+- Puzzles and games: Many people love to sit down with board games, jigsaw puzzles, LEGO, or playing cards.
 There's also intergenerational value in having some old-fashioned games around for Grandparents Day or open house events.
-Want to motivate English language learners and also encourage others to become bilingual?
+Looking to motivate English language learners and also encourage others to become bilingual?
 It's easy to turn bingo cards into a teaching tool for different languages by having students or library staff call out numbers and letters in a chosen language.

 - Craft Corners or Craft Class-In-a-Bag: Not only do younger kids like to spend time with their coloring sheets, but older kids and adults love it too!
 Coloring and crafting are immensely popular family activities for children and adults of all ages.
 Some librarians keep project materials and instruction sheets in bags so supplies stay more organized It’s inexpensive and easy to set up a permanent craft station at the library, full of coloring sheets, crayons, markers, and sketch pads.